chrisconlon/applied_metrics/README.md

 The rough outline of the course is as follows:
 1. Introductory Time Series
-2. Extremeum Estimation I: MLE and M-estimators
+2. Extremum Estimation I: MLE and M-estimators
 3. Extremum Estimation II: GMM Estimators
 4. Delta Method and Bootstrap
 5. Intro to Nonparametrics: kNN, kernels, etc.